lutfihadiCEX/CustomerChurnMLOps_PL/README.md

 ```

 ## Dataset
-The dataset used for model training is publicly available on [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).
+The dataset used in this project is publicly available on [Kaggle - Telco Customer Churn Dataset](https://www.kaggle.com/blastchar/telco-customer-churn).
-Users should download the dataset manually and place it in the `data/` directory before running `training.py`.
+Users should download the dataset manually before running `Model_CHP.ipynb`.

+It contains demographic, account, and service-related information for telecom customers, labeled by whether they churned.

 ---